Ayanna Pressley: Boston City Council

 Pressley was first elected to the Boston City Council in November 2009.
 Upon being sworn in on January 4, 2010, she was the first woman of color to serve in the 100-year history of the Boston City Council.
-The only woman in a field of 15 candidates, Pressley won one of the four at-large spots on the city's 13-member council with nearly 42,000 votes.

-In her first year as a City Councilor, Pressley formed the Committee on Healthy Women, Families, and Communities, which addresses issues such as domestic violence, child abuse, and human trafficking.
+Pressley placed a strong focus on women's and children's issues.
+Pressley founded the Committee on Healthy Women, Families, and Communities, which addresses issues such as domestic violence, child abuse, and human trafficking.
 She worked collaboratively with community members to develop a comprehensive sex education and health curriculum which was implemented in Boston Public Schools.

-In December 2011, Pressley voted to remove Councilor Chuck Turner, who had been convicted of a felony bribery charge in October, from the City Council.
-Turner, who is black, had alleged his conviction was racially motivated, and Pressley's vote to remove him from the City Council was seen as causing some backlash to her among the city's black community.
-Pressley would comment, on her vote, "I would have thought it cowardly to abstain.....
-I cast the ballot that I did because despite how hard it was, I thought it was the right thing to do in maintaining the integrity of the body and so as not to imperil my agenda."

-In June 2014, the Boston City Council unanimously passed an ordinance Pressley coauthored with Michelle Wu, which prohibits its city government "from contracting with any health insurer that denies coverage or 'discriminates in the amount of premium, policy fees, or rates charged...because of gender identity or expression".
+In June 2014, the Boston City Council unanimously passed an ordinance Pressley coauthored with Councilor Michelle Wu, which prohibits its city government "from contracting with any health insurer that denies coverage or 'discriminates in the amount of premium, policy fees, or rates charged...because of gender identity or expression".
 This ordinance guaranteed healthcare (including gender reassignment surgery, hormone therapy, and mental health services) to transgender city employees and their dependents.
 Pressley declared, "We can't be a world-class city if anyone is made to feel like a second-class citizen."

-Pressley led an effort to pass an ordinance requiring municipal trucks to have side guards to protect cyclists.
-She worked with Mayor Marty Walsh on an ordinance requiring it.
-It passed unanimously in the City Council in November 2014.
+Pressley worked on the issue of liquor licenses in the city.
+The ultimate product of Pressley's push was the passage of state legislation in 2014 granting Boston the authority to distribute 75 additional liquor licenses over three years, with the aim of distributing them to less advantaged neighborhoods to increase economic activity in those neighborhoods.
+However, The Boston Globes Meghan Irons observed that an unintentional impact of this was that, "it created uneven competition.
+It left out certain neighborhoods.
+It allowed businesses that were already established to get the licenses."
+Nevertheless, in 2018, The New York Times called Pressley's work on the matter a "major accomplishment".
+To remedy the shortfalls, Pressley worked with Mayor Walsh to further expand the number of new available liquor licenses.
+In 2017, Pressley and Mayor Walsh unveiled a proposal to increase the number of liquor licenses in the city by 152 over three years, with the majority of licenses being granted to underserved communities.

-In 2017, the Council passed the Equity in City of Boston Contracts Ordinance, which was sponsored by Pressley and Michelle Wu.
-It required that the city create a supplier diversity program to conduct outreach to female and minority-owned businesses in regards to the city contracting process.
+In 2017, the Council passed the Equity in City of Boston Contracts Ordinance, which was sponsored by Pressley and Councilor Michelle Wu.
+It required that the city create a supplier diversity program to conduct outreach to female and minority-owned businesses in regards to the city's contracting process.
 It also required the city to actively solicit bids from at least one female-owned business and one minority-owned business for contracts under $50,000.
 It also created a quarterly reporting requirement for the city.